 Tubman’s Board year begins in March with our Annual Meeting and election of board members and officers.
-Meetings are generally 4:30 – 6:30 PM on the second Tuesday of select months (March, May, September, November, February) and alternate between our Minneapolis and Maplewood sites.
-To ensure social distancing during the pandemic, we have been meeting via Zoom.
-In addition, some years we also have a one-day board retreat to foster Board cohesion and address pressing issues at a deeper level.
+Meetings are generally 4:30 – 6:30 PM on the second Tuesday of select months (March, May, September, November, February) and are held at either our Minneapolis or Maplewood sites.
+Most meetings will include a hybrid option for members who cannot attend in person.
+In addition, some years we also have a board retreat to foster Board cohesion and address pressing issues at a deeper level.

 Each board member is expected to participate in one committee, task force, or special project.
-More information is available about committee opportunities, and the overall flow of the year.
-Beyond the overview provided here, we also have an in-depth description of board purpose and responsibilities.
+More information is available below about committee opportunities, and the schedule of meetings, as well as a more in-depth description of the board purpose and responsibilities.

 Summary of Responsibilities